- Ace your internal kickoff meeting

-Kickoff meetings are essential when it comes to getting started with any major project.
-These first meetings are an opportunity for teams to coalesce around major ideas, meet one another, decide on project timelines, and more.
+Kickoff meetings are essential for getting started with any major project.
+These first meetings allow teams to coalesce around major ideas, meet one another, decide on project timelines, and more.

 For security integrators, these meetings are critical for another reason: They give integrators the opportunity to bring in-house teams and customer stakeholders together to discuss the scope of the project.

-With that in mind, here are 9 tips that you can use to create success during your next external kickoff meeting.
+With that in mind, here are nine tips that you can use to create success during your next external kickoff meeting.

 The internal meeting gives your project team a chance to coordinate initiatives and review key project details.
 The project manager should review the scope of work, as well as any other critical documents like bid sheets, design drawings, and a schedule of values.

-The goal of the internal meeting is simply to make sure that everyone is on the same page before aligning with the customer.
+The goal of the internal meeting is to ensure everyone is on the same page before aligning with the customer.
 While the PM should run the meeting, all teams – including sales, engineering, projects, and finance – need to be involved.

-While the customer won’t be present for the internal meeting, the PM has likely spoken to the customer at this point in order to set expectations around the project scope and timeline.
+While the customer won’t be present for the internal meeting, the PM has likely spoken to the customer at this point to set expectations around the project scope and timeline.

-By planning and acing this step in the process, you’re setting your team up for success when the external kickoff meeting takes place and the customer meets the rest of the team for the first time.
+By planning and acing this step in the process, you’re setting your team up for success when the external project kickoff meeting occurs and the customer meets the rest of the team for the first time.

 In many cases, kickoff meetings are the first opportunity that team members and customers have to meet one another — but that doesn’t mean that the customer should be unprepared.

-Your internal team has the advantage of meeting prior to the external kickoff, but your customer won’t be a part of that.
-Instead, refer to the documents you used to plan previous meetings and send your customer the project details that they need to study and review.
+Your internal team has the advantage of meeting before the external project kickoff, but your customer won’t be a part of that.
+Instead, refer to the docs you used to plan previous meetings and send your customer the project plan and details they need to study and review.